Journalist Andy Ngo Under Fire For Sharing Misleading Clip Of Assault After ‘Million MAGA March’

 In a report on the violent clashes, Newsweek noted that Ngo’s clip of the incident failed to show the proper context.

 “The president also shared a tweet from far-right activist Andy Ngo showing counter-protesters assaulting a Trump supporter at the march, knocking him to the ground,” the report noted.

 “Video posted by other users showed that the victim had earlier attacked counter-protesters.”

 Ngo’s name was trending on Twitter in the hours after his viral tweet.
-Many him out for failing to correct the earlier post and show the proper context in which the violent clash took place, and for failing to properly identify those taking part.
+Many called him out for failing to correct the earlier post and show the proper context in which the violent clash took place, and for failing to properly identify those taking part.

 I used to teach a media literacy course and I kinda wish I still did so Andy Ngo’s videos could be put to good use.
 Selective edits, stripping context, text that doesn’t match visuals, emotional manipulation, obvious bias, historical untrustworthiness, the man does it all!